 Sample Account #6 – 3-story, Multi-Tenant Class B+ Office Building

 Remember that multi-tenant buildings have multiple suites, so they all have their own lobbies, whereas a single-tenant building of the same size would have just one lobby.
-Lobbies are easy money, fast and easy to clean.
-This is a consideration that I think most other bidders don't even realize.
+Multiple lobbies are easy money, fast and easy to clean.

 The 120 exterior windows are floor-to-ceiling, so there's extra time involved to dust the sills, especially where people have put their desks right in front of a window.
 Add 1 minute per sill, once per month = 2 hours.

-Top floor has 5 tenants, the second floor has 3 tenants, and the first floor has 2 large tenants.
-All floors have 2 restrooms.
+The top floor has 5 tenants, the second floor has 3 tenants, and the first floor has 2 large tenants.
+Each floor has 2 restrooms.